akkeris/docs/how-akkeris-works.md

 Akkeris will also emit into your logs an average of your memory and CPU utilization \(roughly every 15 minutes\).
 For more detailed metrics the UI, CLI \(`aka metrics`\) and Platform Apps API provide a mechanism for pulling down to a 1 second average of memory, filesystem I/O and CPU usage.

+### Developer Workflow

+Akkeris provides two concepts, preview apps and canary apps `alpha` as a convenience to developers.

+Preview apps can be enabled on any app watching a source control system such as Github.
+If a pull request is created to the branch being watched by the app a new app forked from the source application is created and placed in the `review` stage (if the app is in a pipeline).
+Note that only the `web` dyno types are re-created with a quantity of 1, and any addons are attached unless they do not support sharing \(such as a log drain addon such as papertrail\).
+The new preview app will contain the built image for the new code being reviewed, and if the pull request is updated the code is automatically updated on the preview app as well.
+Once the pull request is closed the preview app is automatically removed.

+Canaray apps `alpha` can be enabled in production, rather than being triggered by pull requests as preview apps are, they are triggered by a new release.
+An entirely new app is created \(only the web dyno, sharing its addons\).
+This app is placed in the `canary` stage and a small portion of production traffic destined for the current `production` application is routed to the new version prior to being released.
+If the app begins experiencing a statistically larger amount of server or client error messages \(500/400 status codes\) the release is automatically aborted and the canary app is removed.
+If after time the app is healthy the release completes to the production application and the canary app is removed.

+This helps ensure app deployments minimize their production impact on release.

 ## Getting Users to Apps

 Depending on your formation information and dyno types, you may have a `web` dyno running and may want users to be able to go to a website where a path on that site ties back to the `web` process running.